 Treatment is with sulfonamides (Albon®) or Amprolium (Corid®) orally along with supportive therapy have long been the standard.
 However, recent evidence from antidotal use shows off-label treatment with Marquis® (Ponazuril) to be an effective treatment of coccidiosis.
 Marquis® by Bayer is an equine medication for EPM.
-Formulated correctly, it has shown to be effective with two treatments, but with resistant cases, daily treatment for up to 10 days may be needed.
-Mix ten (10) ml of the paste with 20 ml of water.
-Shake well to create a suspension of 50mg of Ponazuril per ml of water.
-The dosage is one (1) ml of the mixture per 6 lbs of body weight given by mouth for two consecutive days.
+Formulated correctly, it has shown to be effective with two treatments.

+Mix 50 ml of the paste with 25 ml of water.
+Shake well to create a suspension of 100 mg of Ponazuril per ml.
+The dosage is 50 mg or one half (1/2) ml of the mixture per kg of body weight given by mouth on days 1 and 7.
 Refrigerate any unused portion, but shake well prior to using, as it is a suspension and will settle out when stored in the refrigerator.
-Treat all animals in contact with the affected pups, but the safety in pregnant bitches has not been established.
+Treat all animals in contact with the affected pups, but the safety in pregnant bitches has not been established